-PETAL Math Block 7/7A (Promoting Excellence Through Accelerated Learning) (972AYP): This two-period course covers the second half of 7th grade math Standards of Learning curriculum and all of the 8th grade Standards of Learning curriculum including the properties and basic operations of rational numbers including algebraic and graphical representation, linear equations and inequalities, and solving of these equations.
-This is a special program offered to selected students in a two-period course.
+PETAL Math Block 7/7A (Promoting Excellence Through Accelerated Learning)

+This two-period course covers the second half of 7th grade math Standards of Learning curriculum and all of the 8th grade Standards of Learning curriculum including the properties and basic operations of rational numbers including algebraic and graphical representation, linear equations and inequalities, and solving of these equations.
 The program is a division initiative to address the achievement gap while encouraging underrepresented populations of students to access more rigorous courses.
 The development of problem solving skills will be a major goal.
 Students will use appropriate technologies such as calculators and computers.
-Near the end of the school year, students will take the 8th grade math SOL test.
+Students will take the 8th grade math SOL test.

+Pre-Algebra 7A Course: 972AY

-Pre-Algebra 7A (972AY): This course covers the 8th grade math Standards of Learning curriculum, including content that reviews and extends the concepts and skills learned in previous grades and new content that prepares students for more abstract concepts in algebra.
+This course covers the 8th grade math Standards of Learning curriculum, including content that reviews and extends the concepts and skills learned in previous grades and new content that prepares students for more abstract concepts in algebra.
 Appropriate technologies such as calculators, videos, and computers will also be utilized.
 There are selection factors for considering placement of students into this advanced-level class which can be found in the recommended instructional sequences section.
-Near the end of the school year, students will take the 8th grade math SOL test.
+Students will take the 8th grade math SOL test.

-Advanced Algebra I (2387Y) High School Credit (1.0 credit): Prerequisite: Teacher recommendation and/or Advanced Pre-Algebra.
+Advanced Algebra I Course: 2387Y

+High School Credit (1.0 credit).
+Prerequisite: Teacher recommendation and/or Advanced Pre-Algebra.

 This course is weighted as a 4.5 quality point course in terms of Grade Point Average (GPA).
 This course includes instruction in greater depth than the traditional Algebra I course.
 Students attach meaning to the abstract concepts of algebra by using tables and graphs to interpret equations and inequalities and to analyze functions.
 Calculators, computers, spreadsheets, and graphing calculators or computer graphing simulators are used to assist in solving problems.
-Advanced algebra is the initial course in the sequence of courses designed for a five-year accelerated math program.
-Near the end of the school year, students will take the Algebra I SOL test.
-It is recommended for the student to take Advanced Algebra II (8th) and Advanced Geometry/Trigonometry (9th) with successful completion of Advanced Algebra I. A placement test score of 70% or higher is required to be placed in this course to ensure no significant gaps are present prior to this double acceleration.
+Advanced algebra is the initial course in the sequence of courses designed for a five-year accelerated math program., Students will take the Algebra I SOL test.
+It is recommended for the student to take Advanced Algebra II (8th) and Advanced Geometry/Trigonometry (9th) with successful completion of Advanced Algebra I their investigation skills.

-Physical Science 7 (973XY): This course provides an in-depth understanding of matter and energy.
-Students use experiments, technology, and literature reviews to build upon their investigation skills.
 Students in this course study the physical science SOL.

+Physical Science 7 Course: 973XY

+This course provides an in-depth understanding of matter and energy.
+Students use experiments, technology, and literature reviews to build upon

-Physical Science 7A (973AY): This advanced-level course covers the same science SOL as the regular physical science course but moves at a faster pace to allow time for enrichment of the curriculum and a solid review of previous science SOL.
-Near the end of the school year, students will take the 8th grade Science SOL test.
+Physical Science 7A Course: 973AY

+This advanced-level course covers the same science SOL as the regular physical science course but moves at a faster pace to allow time for enrichment of the curriculum and a solid review of previous science SOL.
+Students will take the 8th grade Science SOL test.